hazelcast/hazelcast-docker/README.md

 ### Managing and Monitoring

+You can use JMX or Prometheus for the application monitoring.

+#### JMX

 You can use the standard JMX protocol to monitor your Hazelcast instance.
 Start Hazelcast container with the following parameters.

 ```